PhotoboothProject/PhotoboothProject.github.io/FAQ.md

 - Defaults to GPIO26
 - This button will initiate a print of the current picture either from the results screen or the gallery.

+5) **Reboot Button**

+- Defaults to GPIO23
+- This button will initate a safe system shutdown and halt (`shutdown -r now`).

+6) **Video Button**

+- Defaults to GPIO9
+- This button will initiate the recording of a short video.

+7) **Custom Button**

+- Defaults to GPIO24
+- Button press will trigger a single picture in Photobooth

+8) **Move2USB Button**

+- Defaults to GPIO10
+- This button will initiate the copy/move of all pictures an videos (jpg, gif und mp4) to a USB-thumb.
+- In the admin panel you can choose between disabled, copy and move.

 After any button is triggered, all hardware button remain disabled until the action (picture / collage) completed.
 Once completed, the hardware buttons re-arms / are active again.